danielcrw97/LightingGamePrototype/README.md

 * Smooth camera DONE
 * Finish start screen.
 * Set up hit response + animation properly DONE
 * Make sure enemies react properply to walls + other enemies.
+DONE
-* Add all sound effects
+* Add all sound effects DONE
-* Set up keyboard mappings
+* Set up keyboard mappings NOT DONE
-* Create death settings (respawning)
+* Create death settings (respawning) DONE
-* Create level transitions
+* Create level transitions DONE
-* Playtest + balance
+* Playtest + balance NOT DONE
 * Make particle effects show at correct times.
+DONE?

 ### Possible future tasks-
 * Particle effects for monsters being hit.
+DONE
 * Sound effects for monsters being hit/dying.
+NOT DONE
 * Platforms that only exist when light is shined on them.
+NOT DONE
-* Add traps (spikes, arrows etc.)
+* Add traps (spikes, arrows etc.) NOT DONE
-* Add water
+* Add water NOT DONE
-* Add more enemies
+* Add more enemies NOT DONE

+## Retrospective
+The project probably needed some more polish first in regards to levels and gameplay before some of the new features were added.
+In hindsight with our time limits we should perhaps have focused solely on platforming rather than expanding our scope so soon.